Initiative Foundation: Innovation Fund Grant

-Next deadline: May 10, 2019 (Letter of inquiry)
+Next deadline: Aug 7, 2020 (Letter of inquiry)

-Later deadlines: Aug 9, 2019 (Letter of inquiry), Nov 11, 2019 (Letter of inquiry), Feb 8, 2020 (Letter of inquiry)
+Later deadlines: Nov 6, 2020 (Letter of inquiry), Feb 8, 2021 (Letter of inquiry), May 1, 2021 (Letter of inquiry)

-Applicant type: Nonprofit Government Entity
+Applicant type: Nonprofit, Government Entity

-Funding uses: Education / Outreach, Applied Project / Program, Training / Capacity Building
+Funding uses: General Operating Expense, Education / Outreach, Project / Program, Training / Capacity Building

-Location of project: Counties in Minnesota: Benton County, Cass County, Chisago County, Crow Wing County, Isanti County, Kanabec County, Mille Lacs County, Morrison County, Pine County, Sherburne County, Stearns County, Todd County, Wadena County, Wright County Expand all
+Location of project: Counties in Minnesota: Benton County, Cass County, Chisago County, Crow Wing County, Isanti County, Kanabec County, Mille Lacs County, Morrison County, Pine County, Sherburne County, Stearns County, Todd County, Wadena County, Wright County Show all

-Location of residency: United StatesView website Save Need help writing this grant?
+Location of residency: United StatesView website Save

 About this funder:

 The Foundation is updating its grant guidelines to respond to the COVID-19 pandemic; learn what this means for you.